Adaptive MIMO Radar Architecture for Energy-Efficient Wireless Sensing in the D-Band: Adaptive MIMO Radar Architecture

-We consider a uniform array of $N_x\times N_y$ radar elements, as shown in Fig. \ref{fig:array_architecture}.
-This array can be constructed as a virtual array comprising $N_{\rm {TX}}$ transmitters (TX) and $N_{\rm {RX}}$ receivers (RX).
+We consider a uniform 2D array of $N_x\times N_y$ radar elements, as shown in Fig. \ref{fig:adaptive_mimo}.
+This array can be constructed as a virtual array comprising $N_{\rm {TX}}$ transmitters and $N_{\rm {RX}}$ receivers.
 The number of virtual array elements is given by $N_xN_y = N_{\rm {TX}} N_{\rm {RX}}$.
 The distances are selected such that the inter-element spacing is $\lambda/2$.
-In the D-band, $\lambda/2 \approx {\rm {1\,mm}}$, which allows large arrays to be integrated on a small physical area, for example, a 100-element array on the ${\rm {1\,cm \times 1\,cm}}$ area.
-This allows the radar array to be integrated into electronic devices (such as a modem) and provide wireless sensing capabilities.
+In the D-band, $\lambda/2 \approx {\rm {1\,mm}}$, which allows large arrays to be integrated on a small physical area, for example, a 100-element array on a ${\rm {1\,cm \times 1\,cm}}$ area.
+This allows the MIMO radar to be integrated into electronic devices for wireless sensing capabilities.